Best in Class: The Top 10 Digital Transformation Articles

-If 2018 taught us anything, it’s to expect the unexpected and always be ready for change.
-As the pace of digital progress continues to accelerate, these lessons should be top of mind for business leaders entering 2019.
+If we’ve learned anything over the last few years, it’s to expect the unexpected and always be ready for change.
+As the pace of digital progress continues to accelerate, this tip should be top of mind for business leaders entering 2019.

-Here are the most popular posts from global thought leaders in the past year to support your own digital transformation strategies.
+Here are the most popular posts from global thought leaders that you can use to support your own digital transformation strategies.

 Most business executives (61%) say not having enough software developers is a bigger threat to their business than lack of access to capital.
 So why do companies continue to misallocate their most precious resource?
 Collectively, companies waste software developers’ time and skills on projects focused on legacy systems and outdated technology at a price of $300 billion per year.
 When used to the top of their abilities, software developers could contribute $3 trillion to the global GDP in the next decade.

 In the Digital Revolution, leaders must be prepared to handle new business and workforce-related challenges.
 Today, an entirely new set of skills are necessary for ensuring sustainable business success.
 Now it’s leaders’ responsibility to provide the right tools and resources to develop them.